GoogleCloudPlatform/community/tutorials/deploy-grails-to-google-cloud/index.md

 ### Google App Engine Gradle Plugin

-To deploy to App Engine, we are going to use the [Google App Engine Gradle Plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin).
+To deploy to App Engine, add the [Google App Engine Gradle Plugin](https://github.com/GoogleCloudPlatform/app-gradle-plugin) to your project.

 Add the plugin as a _buildscript_ dependency.